InnovationSE/BRICK-Generated-By-OLGA/README.md

 	4. RDFAlchemy - Python

 The output of OLGA is a generated library ready to be used by IoT developers.
 The generated library is conform to the ontology and is dependent on available serializers and ORMs in various languages (C#, Java, and Python for now)

+# BRICK Example
+[Brick](http://brickschema.org/structure/) is a uniform schema for representing metadata in buildings.
+The schema defines a concrete ontology for sensors, subsystems and relationships among them, which enables portable applications.

+The following sections contain the generated code by OLGA of BRICK[.ttl](http://brickschema.org/ttl/Brick.ttl) Ontology.
+Each section provides the following:
+1. Packaged generated library in .dll, .whl, and .jar
+2. Generated source code in C\#, Python, and Java